panduro97/trello/README.md

 * View 1:
     * This view must be used to login.
 Implement any authorization method, the result of the login must return the Trello Token and Key necessary to do request to the API.
 * View 2:
-    * Immediately after login, the application must redirect to a list with all your Trello's work spaces (Organizations)
+    * Immediately after login, the application must redirect to a list with all your Trello's workspaces (Organizations)
         * The user must be able to: Update / Create / Delete Organizations.
 * View 3:
     * If the user selects a workspace, the application must redirect to another list with all boards assigned to that workspace.